0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/polynom-identity-lang.md

 In reality, a smart contract in L1 implements the verifier algorithm.

-The gas cost for this verification is approximately of 200,000 gas units.
+The gas cost for this verification is approximately 200,000 gas units.